frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/projects/project.md

 <img class="screenshot" alt="Project 4" src="{{docs_base_url}}/assets/img/project/percent-complete-formula.png">

+**Note:** If the total weight of the Tasks is not 100, then the calculated result will be divided by the total weight.
+So the above example should show % Completed (70/0.8)% = 87.5%.

 ### Project Costing

 The Project Costing section helps you track the time, expenses and purchases incurred against the project.